 Tax Attorney, Paris Bar

 Specialist in international real estate taxation and France-UAE convention compliance.
-Jonathan has structured acquisitions and optimized tax treatment for over 100 French expatriate property investors in the UAE.
+A member of the Paris Bar, Jonathan advises French investors from Dubai on the structuring and tax compliance of their UAE property acquisitions.
 Deep expertise in capital gains timing, residency planning, IFI strategies, and holding company structures.

 Exit Tax · Book a 60-min audit